A Boy and His Boat

 “It’s amazing what a boat can do.” - Darlene M. ep.
 173

-At the time that I am writing this, Tally Ho has yet to be launched.
-But in confidence I imagine it will be something like this movement: After Tally Ho is placed into the water, she moves into the ever growing waves of the ocean where she finally unveils her six sails and displays the glory anticipated from the infamous 1927 Fastnet Race photograph.
-From here she heads home to the UK, where she was originally built, and is presented before royalty, or perhaps, hopefully, Roy Childs (ep.
+At the time this was written, Tally Ho had yet to be launched.
+But in confidence the composer imagined it would be something like this movement.
+After Tally Ho is placed into the water, she moves into the ever growing waves of the ocean where she finally unveils her six sails and displays the glory anticipated from the infamous 1927 Fastnet Race photograph.
+From here she heads home to the UK, where she was originally built, and is presented before royalty or perhaps, hopefully, Roy Childs (ep.
 18).

 In the middle of the music we see Leo for the first time as a sailor on his own ship, reflecting on the time and effort that has brought him to this reality.
-At this point there are twenty-one measures of polyphony (multiple melodies at once) where I did my best to represent “A lot of amazing people.”
-Every helper whose name is mentioned on screen in the Sampson Boat Co. videos is represented...
-I was able to gather one hundred and fifty-two names, and turned each into its own melody, some as short as one note, others as long as the entire twenty-one-bar passage.
+At this point there are twenty-one measures of polyphony (multiple melodies at once) where the composer did her best to represent “a lot of amazing people.”
+Every helper whose name is mentioned on screen in the Sampson Boat Co. videos is represented... there are one hundred and fifty-two names, each turned into its own melody, some as short as one note, others as long as the entire twenty-one-bar passage.
 Together they seem to blend into, and strengthen, Leo’s theme.

 The boat Tally Ho is, as you may know, named after a fox hunting call.
 We may think of it as a fancy “go get ‘em!” but the phrase likely comes from the French “taïaut,” roughly translating to “swords up!”
-Personally I like to think that Tally Ho’s name corresponds directly to her destiny.
+The composer personally likes to think that Tally Ho’s name corresponds directly to her destiny.
 Perhaps from the first day Leo owned her, he has been calling her by the name of the goal that has been driving him to complete her.
 Perhaps “Tally Ho” could be considered synonymous with the word “launch!”